 And unlike the University and scientists who care about peer-review, for Duesberg's purposes, getting a paper retracted by some flaky non-peer-reviewed tabloid called "Medical Hypotheses" doesn't matter.
 He has his audience.
 For years he's had a self-promoting website up, and his ideas have gained an audience.
 Next they'll go after "my parking permits" he says.
 His audience laps this stuff up -- the underdog, taking on the big evil science establishment.

 UC Berkeley has their policies and official responses.
-Academic freedom, the concept, is inarguably beneficial, the heart of academia.
+Academic freedom, the concept, is unarguably beneficial, the heart of academia.
 But the fact remains, one of the most renowned research universities in the world supports a scientist largely responsible for some of the most deadly anti-science claims in history.
-If you search "Duesberg" in Google, his site is featured at the top.
-Here's how the Google results page text reads today:

 UC Berkeley policy has nothing to say.
 Peer-review?
 Here's what the world sees: Duesberg = UC Berkeley= AIDS Denial = Mbeki's AIDS Policy = Death.
-Somewhere deep in the heart of hearts of university bureaucracy, under all the official, vague missions, purposes, and policies, doesn't this cause angst?
+Somewhere deep in the heart of hearts of some university bureaucrat, under all the official, vague missions, purposes, and policies, doesn't this cause angst?
+Or is the thick overgrowth of bureaucracy muffle the death cries?

 Exonerated?